-It is the student's responsibility to communicate with a co-op coordinator any potential conflicts that may hinder their ability to complete a work term.
+It is the student's responsibility to communicate with a Co-op Coordinator any potential conflicts that may hinder their ability to complete a work term.
 Students who withdraw after acceptance into the Co-op Program will not receive a refund for any fees paid.

-Students may reapply for admission to the Co-op Program with permission from the Co-op faculty advisor and the Co-op Program director.
+Students may reapply for admission to the Co-op Program with permission from the Co-op Faculty Advisor and the Co-op Director.